Heinen1/huckel_exercise/README.md

 ============
 Huckel theory is a semi-emperical technique to perform pen-and-paper quantum chemical calculations on unsaturated hydrocarbons.
 For more complicated structures, simple programming exercises (in Python) can suffice.
 A key problem in performing these computations is matrix diagonalization.

-A small computer exercise that uses an online Huckel code to predict the red-shifting upon substitution of a molecular motors
+A small computer exercise that uses i) an online Huckel code and ii) a Python script to predict the red-shifting upon substitution of a molecular motors.
+The calculations are based on the following article: [T. Leeuwen et al., Visible-light excitation of a molecular motor with an extended aromatic core.
+Organic Letters, 2017, 19, 1402–1405](https://pubs.acs.org/doi/abs/10.1021/acs.orglett.7b00317)

 Installation
 ============